Ken Saro-Wiwa: Arrest and execution

 On 10 November 1995, Saro-Wiwa and the rest of the Ogoni Nine were taken from the army base where they were being held to Port Harcourt prison.
-They were told that they were being moved to Port Harcourt because it was feared that the army base they were being held in might be attacked by Ogoni youths.
+They were told that they were being moved to Port Harcourt because it was feared that the army base might be attacked by Ogoni youths.
 The prison was heavily guarded by riot police and tanks, and hundreds of people lined the streets in anticipation of the executions.
 After arriving at Port Harcourt prison, Saro-Wiwa and the others were herded into a single room and their wrists and ankles were shackled.
 They were then led one by one to the gallows and executed by hanging, with Saro-Wiwa being the first.
 It took five tries to execute him due to faulty equipment.
 His last words were: "Lord take my soul, but the struggle continues."
 After the executions, the bodies were taken to the Port Harcourt Cemetery under armed guard and buried.
 Anticipating disturbances as a result of the executions, the Nigerian government deployed tens of thousands of troops and riot police to two southern provinces and major oil refineries around the country.
 The Port Harcourt Cemetery was surrounded by soldiers and tanks.

 The executions provoked a storm of international outrage.
+South Africa took a primary role in leading international criticism, with President Nelson Mandela urging Nigeria's suspension from the Commonwealth of Nations.
+Zimbabwe and Kenya also backed Mandela, with Kenyan President Daniel arap Moi and Zimbabwean President Robert Mugabe backing Mandela's demand to suspend Nigeria's Commonwealth membership, although a number of other African leaders criticized the suggestion.
+Nigeria's membership in the Commonwealth of Nations was ultimately suspended, and Nigeria was threatened with expulsion if it did not transition to democracy in two years.

 The United Nations General Assembly condemned the executions in a resolution which passed by a vote of 101 in favor to 14 against and 47 abstentions.
 The European Union condemned the executions, which it called a "cruel and callous act", and imposed an arms embargo on Nigeria.
 The United States recalled its ambassador from Nigeria, imposed an arms embargo on Nigeria, and imposed travel restrictions on members of the Nigerian military regime and their families.
 The United Kingdom recalled its high commissioner in Nigeria, and British Prime Minister John Major called the executions "judicial murder."
-South Africa took a primary role in leading international criticism, with President Nelson Mandela urging Nigeria's suspension from the Commonwealth of Nations.
-Zimbabwe and Kenya also backed Mandela, with Kenyan President Daniel arap Moi and Zimbabwean President Robert Mugabe backing Mandela's demand to suspend Nigeria's Commonwealth membership, but a number of other African leaders criticized the suggestion.
-Nigeria's membership in the Commonwealth of Nations was ultimately suspended, and Nigeria was threatened with expulsion if it did not transition to democracy in two years.
 The US and British governments also discussed the possibility of an oil embargo backed by a naval blockade of Nigeria.